Bobbymkr/Projects/data_flow_diagram.md

     participant Buffer as Frame Buffer
     participant YOLO as YOLO Detector
     participant Tracker as Object Tracker
-    participant Agent as DQN Agent
+    participant Agent as Control Agent
     participant Controller as Signal Controller
     participant Logger as Performance Logger